 Because it is placed right next to your engine, it is exposed to heating while your mower is running and cooling when it’s not.
 This constant change in temperature puts stress on the gasket causing it to lose its sealing capabilities.

-Next, with the new gasket in hand, begin replacing your gasket following these steps:
+Next, with the new gasket in hand, begin replacing your gasket by following these steps:

 - Shut off the fuel supply.
 Use the fuel shut-off valve under your fuel tank.